Veterinary Teams & Practices

 Veterinary Team Members Deserve Training for Hospice Care

 When your patients and their caregivers face the end of life, you deserve to have trained team members for this difficult time.
 Euthanasia doesn't have to be the only option.
-AHG Certification will give your team the confidence they need to offer the comfort your patients and their caregivers deserve.
+AHG's Animal Hospice Certification Program will give your team the confidence they need to offer the comfort your patients and their caregivers deserve.
 And you'll also have a support system to offer them by having a Certified Animal Hospice Practitioner (CAHP) on staff.Learn How AHG Can Help

 "Become a Certified Animal Hospice Practitioner!
 Walk beside your interdisciplinary teammates to help, educate, collaborate, empower and achieve quality of life for companion animals and their families."